-.Duke of Normandy
+Duke of Normandy

-As King of EnglandThe armies of William and Harold meet at Hastings on the 14th of October 1066.
-William was victorious and Harold was killed.
-After the battle there was little resistance and William was accepted as the new King.
-He was crowned at Westminster Abbey on 25th December 1066.
-For the first few years of his reign William spent time in Normandy and in England and while away he promoted his half brother Odo as his deputy in charge of English affairs.
+As King of EnglandWilliam was crowned at Westminster Abbey on 25th December 1066 after which he discussed the organisation of the country.
+William spent the first few years of his reign both in Normandy and in England and while away he promoted his half brother Odo as his deputy in charge of English affairs.
 Not everyone in England was happy with the new Norman Kings and several revolts broke out.
 William was able to deal with each revolt in turn and soon began the construction of many castles to help subdue the rebels.
 William brought his Norman friends across the Channel with him and quickly began replacing the Bishops and Earls with his own men.
 The most famous Norman Bishop was Lanfranc who became the Archbishop of Canterbury.

 Defending his Empire

 From 1071 onwards, William had to contend with threats of invasion both against England, but also against his lands of Normandy.
 Threats from Swein of Denmark, The King of France and the Counts of Anjou and Flanders were a constant problem.
 William also had to content with his eldest son Robert, who was involved with William's enemies.

 The Domesday Book